-Resource Description

-POST Adds a file to the list of pending tasks to be processed and analyzed.

-/tasks/create/fi le

-POST Adds an URL to the list of pending tasks to be processed and analyzed.

-/tasks/create/u

-POST Adds one or more files and/or files embedded in archives to the list of pending tasks.

-/tasks/create/s ubmit

-GET Returns the list of tasks stored in the internal Cuckoo database.
-You can optionally specify a limit

-/tasks/list of entries to return.

-GET Returns the list of tasks stored in the internal Cuckoo database for a given sample.

-/tasks/sample

-GET Returns the details on the task assigned to the specified ID.

-/tasks/view

-GET Reschedule a task assigned to the specified ID.

-/tasks/reschedule

-GET Removes the given task from the database and deletes the results.

-/tasks/delete

-GET Returns the report generated out of the analysis of the task associated with the specified ID.
-You

-/tasks/report can optionally specify which report format to return, if none is specified the JSON report will be

-returned.

-GET Retrieves one or all screenshots associated with a given analysis task ID.

-/tasks/screensl tots

-GET Re-run reporting for task associated with a given analysis task ID.

-/tasks/rereport

-GET Reboot a given analysis task ID.

-/tasks/reboot

-GET /mem- Returns a list of memory dump files associated with a given analysis task ID.

-ory/list

-GET /mem- Retrieves one memory dump file associated with a given analysis task ID.

-ory/get

-GET Search the analyzed binaries by MD5 hash, SHA256 hash or internal ID (referenced by the tasks

-/files/view details).

-GET Returns the content of the binary with the specified SHA256 hash.

-/files/get

-GET Returns the content of the PCAP associated with the given task.

-/pcap/get

-GET /ma- Returns the list of analysis machines available to Cuckoo.

-chines/list

-GET /ma- Returns details on the analysis machine associated with the specified name.

-chines/view

-GET Returns the basic cuckoo status, including version and tasks overview.

-/cuckoo/status

-GET Returns VPN status.

-/vpn/status

-GET /exit Shuts down the API server.
+Resource Description POST Adds a file to the list of pending tasks to be processed and analyzed. /tasks/create/fi POST Adds an URL to the list of pending tasks to be processed and analyzed. /tasks/create/u POST Adds one or more files and/or files embedded in archives to the list of pending tasks. /tasks/create/s GET Returns the list of tasks stored in the internal Cuckoo database.
+You can optionally specify a limit /tasks/list of entries to return.
+Returns the list of tasks stored in the internal Cuckoo database for a given sample.
+GET /tasks/sample Returns the list of tasks stored in the internal Cuckoo database for a given sample.
+GET Returns the details on the task assigned to the specified ID. /tasks/view Returns the details on the task assigned to the specified 1D.
+GET Reschedule a task assigned to the specified ID. /tasks/reschedi · · GET Removes the given task from the database and deletes the results. /tasks/delete GET Returns the report generated out of the analysis of the task associated with the specified ID.
+You /tasks/report can optionally specify which report format to return, if none is specified the JSON report will be returned.
+GET Returns a condensed report in JSON format. /tasks/summar GET Retrieves one or all screenshots associated with a given analysis task ID. /tasks/screensh GET Re-run reporting for task associated with a given analysis task ID. /tasks/rereport Reboot a given analysis task ID. /tasks/reboot Reboot a given analysis task ID.
+GET /mem- Returns a list of memory dump files associated with a given analysis task ID. ory/list GET /mem- Retrieves one memory dump file associated with a given analysis task ID. ory/get GET Search the analyzed binaries by MD5 hash, SHA256 hash or internal ID (referenced by the tasks /files/view details).
+GET Returns the content of the binary with the specified SHA256 hash. /files/get GET Returns the content of the PCAP associated with the given task. /pcap/get GET /ma- chines/list Returns the list of analysis machines available to Cuckoo.
+Returns details on the analysis machine associated with the specified name.
+GET /ma- chines/view returns details on the analysis machine associated with the specified name.
+GET Returns the basic cuckoo status, including version and tasks overview. /cuckoo/status retains the subjections suitus, including retain and tasks overview.
+GET Returns VPN status. /vpn/status GET /exit Shuts down the API server.
+2